 If you relate to the examples in this article or if you feel like you struggle in relationships, identify as having social anxiety, never are your authentic self, feel exhausted by being around other people you might have some relational trauma to heal.

 For many BIPOC identifying people raised with "narcissistic" or emotional unavailable caregivers identifying the ways their caregivers may be enacting colonial wounds can be a powerful part of healing.

 Understanding intergenerational trauma in the context of these colonial wounds begins to create space for you and your caregivers to be seen in the fullness of all the ways families treat each other and frees you from having to continue the harm.

 BIPOC caregivers/families who use substances, labeled narcissistic, emotionally unavailable, physically unavailable all can be held in this framework.

 Trauma can include recent, ongoing, or historical experience with traumatic events, relationships, family histories and stories, and community histories and stories.
 This includes PTSD and C-PTSD, other trauma related diagnosis, and the many ways you might be and feel impacted in the world and in yourself.

 Trauma can show up in many ways, impacting bodies, emotions, task completion, organization, relationships, your sense of purpose, your ability to create and relate, and so much more.
 I work with certain responses to trauma that are labeled as mental health issues such as depression/anxiety, substance use, "personality disorders" and others.

 Work With Me

-Email firstname.lastname@example.org or fill out the contact form to schedule your 20-30 min introductory meeting!
+Email email@example.com or click the button to schedule your 20-30 min introductory meeting!